dylanmc/CryptoBook/src/3_CryptolIntro.md

 The problem is in that last line `invalid sequence index: 232`.
-We've tried to use the index operator (`@`) with an invalid argument. `232` is a huge number - where did that come from?
-We tried to make sure our indexes were all between 0 and 25, right?
+We've tried to use the index operator (`@`) with an invalid argument. `232` is way bigger than 25 - where did that come from?
+We subtracted `'a'` to make sure our indexes were all between 0 and 25, right?

 At this point, it's time to start thinking about what we did wrong to cause this.
 Comparing this message to the one that worked, `"hello"`,